herimor/voxtream/README.md

 * Prompt audio: a file containing 3-5 seconds of the target voice.
 The maximum supported length is 10 seconds (longer audio will be trimmed).
 * Prompt transcript: text that matches the prompt audio.
 The maximum supported length is 250 characters (longer text will be trimmed).
 * Text: What you want the model to say.
 The maximum supported length is 1000 characters (longer text will be trimmed).

-* **Notes**:
+**Notes**:
+* The model was tested on Ubuntu 22.04 and CUDA 12.
-    * The VoXtream requires around 2GB of VRAM.
+* The model requires around 2GB of VRAM.
 * Maximum generation length is limited to 1 minute.
 * The initial run may take a bit longer to download model weights.

 ### Command line